 Most electronic devices now offer night mode or blue light filters that can reduce the harmful effects of blue light on sleep.
 These settings can adjust the color temperature of screens, making them warmer and less stimulating to the brain.
 Enabling night mode or using blue light filters can help minimize the disruption to our circadian rhythm and enhance our ability to fall asleep more easily.

-Practice Relaxation Techniques before Bed
+Practice Relaxation Techniques Before Bed

 Engaging in relaxation techniques, such as deep breathing exercises, meditation, or gentle stretching, before bed can help calm our minds and prepare our bodies for sleep.
 Taking a few minutes to unwind and mentally transition from the stimulation of electronic devices to a more relaxed state can promote better sleep quality and alleviate any tension or stress that may hinder our ability to fall asleep.